Distance: 16 miles

-Jean and my mother rejoined us, and Deb, Hannah, Kait and I checked into the appealing Old Waterview B&B. Our host, Ian, was most hospitable and helpful.
+Jean and my mother rejoined us as Deb, Hannah, Kait and I checked into the appealing Old Waterview B&B. Our host, Ian, was most hospitable and helpful.

-The entire group, including the Vermonters, the English friends and June and me, gathered at the White Lion for dinner, before June left with Peter, Jean and Jim as they headed back home to Lancashire.
+The entire group, the Vermonters, our English friends, June and myself, gathered at the White Lion for dinner before June left with Peter, Jean and Jim as they headed back home to Lancashire.